 Regular full-day lift tickets for skiing and snowboarding are valid daily from opening until closing at 10 pm, half-day tickets are good from 2:30 until closing, and night skiing takes place from 5:30 until 10 pm.

-Rates for the 2017/18 season are listed below and exclude 5% extra in additional GST taxes.
+Rates for the 2018 and 2019 season are listed below and exclude 5% extra in additional GST taxes.
 (Note: Rates and other details may change.)

 Full-Day Regular Rates